≪ Go to our review of Stroller & Car Seat Combos

-The B-Agile earned a 6 of 10 for maneuverability, which is slightly above average but 3 points below the high of 9 earned by the BOB Revolution Flex.
+The B-Agile earned a 6 of 10 for maneuverability, which is slightly above average but 3 points below the high of 9 earned by the BOB Revolution Flex Combo.

-For ease of pushing on the pavement and flat surfaces, the Britax is similar to the City Mini.
-However, the Britax has a shorter wheelbase and a slightly narrower width that made it better at negotiating turns and narrow spaces.
+For ease of pushing on the pavement and flat surfaces, the Britax is similar to the Baby Jogger City Mini Combo.
+However, the Britax has a shorter wheelbase and a slightly narrower width that make it better at negotiating turns and narrow spaces.
 This stroller can be pushed with one hand, but you probably won't want to, it took a lot of effort to move on the flat surfaces, and it was a struggle on the carpet.
-If you use both hands, it is easy enough to use on hard surfaces.
-Things get a little trickier on grass where turning isn't as easy, but you can get it rolling; turning and rolling on grass is harder.
-The double front wheel design on this product is not our favorite, and pretty much every stroller that has this design is harder to push because the wheels get caught on objects and pull the stroller off course on a regular basis.
+If you use both hands, it is easier to push.
+Things get a little trickier on grass where you can get it rolling but turning is difficult.
+The double front wheel design on this product is one that is harder to push than single wheels.

 Ease of Use

 The B-Agile earned a 5 of 10 for ease of use, which is the average score for this metric.
-The high for the metric is 7 for the Chicco Bravo.
+The high for the metric is only 7 earned by the Chicco Bravo Combo.

-This product has a medium size storage bin under the seat.
-We were able to fit our medium size diaper bag inside with average access from the sides and back.
-There is a cross bar that runs across the back of the bin that curves up and limits access to the bin significantly.
-In addition to the bar, the toddler seat is fully reclined with the infant carrier attached making the bin fairly far under a second obstacle limiting access.
-The sides are more open, but smaller.
-The maximum allowable weight for the bin is 10 lbs, which is about average for the group with the best having a maximum of 25-30 lbs and the worst closer to 8.
+The B-Agile has a medium-size storage bin that fit our medium-sized diaper bag inside.
+It has average access from the sides and back, but there is a cross bar on the back of the bin that curves up and limits what will fit inside.
+In addition to the bar, the toddler seat may be fully reclined when the infant carrier is attached further limiting access.
+The maximum allowable weight is 10 lbs, far below the maximum for the group of 25-30 lbs.

-The canopy on this stroller is large and offers additional ventilation and a medium sized mesh peek-a-boo window.
-The canopy is adequate for the stroller, and the toddler seat, but given that you won't be able to use this canopy with most of the car seat options it won't do you much good.
-If you want the added protection, the canopy offers we suggest you pair this stroller with the Britax seats.
-They are easier to attach and feel more secure anyway, so it is a natural choice if you don't already own a seat.
+The canopy is large and offers additional ventilation and a medium-sized peek-a-boo window.
+The canopy is adequate for the stroller, and the toddler seat, but you won't be able to use it with most of the car seat options, as it only works with the Britax car seats.

 Ease of Setup

-This Britax earned a 9 of 10 for ease of setup, tying with a few other strollers.
-The high is a 10 earned by the Doona as it comes completely assembled.
+This Britax earned a 9 of 10 for ease of setup.
+The high is 10 earned by the Doona Combo as it comes completely assembled.
 It took us 5 minutes and 42 seconds to unpack the box and prepare the stroller for use.
-The documentation is good compared to some of the competition, and the instructions are clear with helpful corresponding pictures for each step.
-You do not need tools to complete assembly.
+The documentation is good and the instructions are clear with helpful pictures for each step, and you don't need any tools.

 The same parent company that makes the Britax B-Agile 3 also makes the BOB Revolution Flex Combo.
-This option didn't score that well here but earned higher scores in our standard stroller review with an Editors' Choice award.
+This option didn't score that well here, as it is too heavy to be a great travel system, but earned higher scores in our full-size stroller review with an Editors' Choice award.

 — Juliet Spurrier, MD & BabyGearLab Team